 If you choose to tour the Tower of London on your own, the palace is well signposted which makes it easy to still learn about its history.

-2. Plan your visit in the early morning when the Tower of London opens (or during the lunch hour).
+I recommend arriving just before the Tower of London opens.
 This is when it’s least crowded, especially on weekdays.

 If there is a long queque, consider visiting another spot in the palace first, while keeping an eye on the queque until it gets a little quieter.

-I watched Secrets of the Tower of London (available on Netflix) which provided some interesting facts about the palace and its history.
+I watched Secrets of the Tower of London which provided some interesting facts about the palace and its history.

 You don’t have to be one of those people that read each and every single posted sign or description, but I do recommend seeing all the highlights of the palace.